fpapado/ephemeral/worklog.md

 [] Figure out where to put encodeEntry, especially b/c of "config" construct (duplicated atm)
 NOTE: A bit redundant to have "pages" atm.
 It is more like separating the updates, views etc. rather than routes (hence sharing a view in Main)
 [] When doing put(), I disregard the rev from the Elm side, since the get() has the latest already

+// TODO: get info from cancelReplication Port (or listen for logout event), pause replication
+// syncHandler.cancel();

 # Real Data
 Might need to change ordering of id, encoding of floats